 Hiring a Reliable Boise Domestic Battery Attorney

 If you have been charged with a domestic violence crime, such as attempted strangulation, our Boise attorney can help you.
-Here at Hooper Law Offices, we strongly believe that there are two sides to each story.
+Here at Aaron Hooper, Attorney at Law, we strongly believe that there are two sides to each story.
 As the defendant, you have the full legal right to present your side and defend yourself.
 This is where we help you.

 We work to ensure no false charges, tempered evidence, or fabricated witness statements are used to indict you.
 We also strive to have the charges against you dropped altogether, or to seek a minimum penalty.
 Call us today to discuss your domestic violence case with our lawyers.